casics/dassie/README.md

 On macOS, we use the [MacPorts](https://www.macports.org) packages [mongodb](https://www.macports.org/ports.php?by=name&substr=mongodb), [mongo-tools](https://www.macports.org/ports.php?by=name&substr=mongo-tools) and [py-pymongo](https://www.macports.org/ports.php?by=name&substr=py-pymongo) to install the dependencies above.
 We use Python to implement the short programs in this repository, but the database served by LoCTerms is not dependent on Python and you can use any [MongoDB API library](https://docs.mongodb.com/ecosystem/drivers/) to interact with it once it is installed and running.

-The next step after installing the dependencies above is to start a shell terminal in the directory where you installed LoCTerms.
+The next step after installing the dependencies above is to start a shell terminal in the [locterms](locterms) subdirectory.
 First, choose a user login and password that you want to use for network access to the database.
 Next, in a terminal shell with the LoCTerms directory as the current working directory, execute the program `locterms-server` with the argument `start`:

 ```csh
 ./locterms-server start